tommyh1/tmux/README.md

 # Tmux:

 - tmux is a terminal multiplexer, let's call it a window manager for your terminal.
-- Multitasking in a terminal envronement
+- Multitasking in a terminal environment
 -
 -